Ruchitn21/React-Docs-App/README.md

-# React + Vite
+# React Docs App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+An interactive UI developed using React and Tailwind CSS along with animation library Framer that help keep up important docs and notes on the dynamic single page dashboard which is easily draggable and has other interactive user experience

 !["Photo"](https://github.com/Ruchitn21/react-docs-app/blob/main/react-docs-app.png)